Al-Ahqaf: Summary

 Verses 15 to 17 instruct Muslims to be virtuous (ihsan) towards their parents and do not disobey them.
 A passage in verse 15 notes that a mother works hard for a period of "thirty months", bearing and nursing her child; the explicit mention of "thirty months" has implications for the calculation of the fetal viability threshold in Islamic law (see #Fetal viability below).

 Verses 21 to 25 contain the story of the Islamic prophet Hud, who was sent to the people of ʿĀd "by the sand dunes" (Arabic: fi al-Ahqaf, hence the name of the chapter).
 The people rejected his message and were then punished by a storm that destroyed them.
 The next verses warn the polytheists of Quraysh—who opposed Muhammad's message of Islam—that they could also be destroyed just as the people of ʿĀd had been destroyed.
 The last verse (35) is addressed to Muhammad and instructs him to be patient in the face of rejections of his message, just as the previous prophets of Islam were patient.

 Revelation history

-According to the Islamic tradition, Al-Ahqaf is one of the late Meccan chapters, chapters which were largely revealed before Muhammad's hijrah (migration) to Medina in 622 CE.
+According to the Islamic tradition, Al-Ahqaf is one of the late Meccan chapters, chapters which were largely revealed before prophet Muhammad's hijrah (migration) to Medina in 622 CE.
 Most Quranic commentators say that the tenth verse was revealed during the Medinian period—the period after Muhammad's Hijrah.
 There are minority opinions that say verse 15 and verse 35 were also revealed during the Medinan period.
 Another minority opinion argues that the entire chapter was revealed in the Meccan period.